QED1224/Toontown-Resources/README.md

 P(ultra rare) = P(rarity = 10 | rod) * P(ultra rare | pond)
 ```

 Looking back at our [`fishList`s](http://pastebin.com/as4BKA3E), we see that the highest possbile value for `P(ultra rare | pond)` is 0.5.
-So, for Twig to be more beneficial than Gold, we need:
+So, for a Twig rod to be more beneficial than Gold rod, we need:

 ```
 0.00005 * 0.5 > 0.000221 * Y => Y < 0.113122